WWE News: Paige Leaving WWE? Backstage News On Her Status After Nude Photos Leak

 If Paige leaves WWE on her own accord, that’s one thing.
 However, WWE releasing Paige now would make the company look bad because she’s a victim of someone hacking her.
 Paige didn’t technically do anything wrong.
 WWE officials could have been planning to release her before yesterday’s leak, but that’s moot.
 The only thing Paige and the company can do is take the bad publicity and wait for the situation to fade away.

-According to a recent report, Paige is expected to be medically cleared to return to the ring in April in May depending on her recovery from neck surgery.
-If she stays with WWE, Paige will eventually have to perform in front of a sold-out arena of almost twenty thousand people who are aware of what happened could ruin her wrestling career.
+According to a recent report, Paige is expected to be medically cleared to return to the ring in April or May depending on her recovery from neck surgery.
+If she stays with WWE, Paige will eventually have to perform in front of a sold-out arena of almost 20,000 people who are aware of what happened could ruin her wrestling career.
 This scandal is part of Paige’s history, so we’ll have to see what the future holds for her.

 [Featured Image by WWE]